pokt-network/poktroll/docusaurus/docs/operate/configs/appgate_server_config.md

-This document describes the configuration options for the `AppGateServer`, an `Application` or `Gateway` co-processor/sidecar co-processor that acts as the real server for querying request, building claims and submitting proofs.
+This document describes the configuration options for the `AppGateServer`, an `Application` or `Gateway` co-processor/sidecar that acts as the real server for querying request, signing requests and verifying responses.

 This document describes the configuration options available for the `AppGateServer`through the `appgate_server_config.yaml` file.